 Lemon balm has an intense lemony scent, but the flavor is surprising sweeter than the scent leads you to expect.
 It is easily adaptable and can quickly become a nuisance in the garden, spreading underground by rhizomes.
 Frequent thinning is required to keep it in check.
 Otherwise grow lemon balm in a container.
 Well draining soil and plenty of sunshine should keep your plants growing well.
-I have never seen an insect pest bother it.
+Pests tend to leave the plant alone.
 Frequent harvesting will result in bushier plants.
 The panicles of white flowers are especially popular with bees.

 Lemon balm leaves are often used to flavor and decorate sorbets.
 They are also a nice accent with fruits and vegetable dishes.
-There is also a lime flavored cousin with variegated leaves.
+There is also a lime-flavored cousin with variegated leaves.

 Lemon Basil (Ocimum xcitriodorum)

 An easy way to add lemon scent to your herb garden is to grow lemon basil.
 Lemon basil will do well where ever regular basil grows.
 You can even start it from seed.
-The leaves tend to be small and profuse, so it’s easiest to simply chop some of the tender stem along with the leaves.
+The leaves tend to be small and profuse, so it’s easiest to simply chop some of the tender stems along with the leaves.

 Basils like full sun and regular watering.
 They don’t like to be left dry, especially while establishing.
 The more you pinch and harvest your basil, the more you will have.
 If the plant should get ahead of you and set flowers, don’t worry.
 Even basil flowers are flavorful and edible.

 Lemon Catmint (Nepeta cataria 'Citriodora')

 Lemon Verbena (Aloysia citriodora, Aloysia triphylla)

-Lemon verbena prefers full sun and well draining soil, but it can use some afternoon protection in the warmer climates.
+Lemon verbena prefers full sun and well-draining soil, but it can use some afternoon protection in the warmer climates.
 If left to bake in intense sun and heat, the leaves will blanch and lose some flavor.
 Lemon verbena can be one of the last plants to resume growing in the spring, so be patient.
 It has a somewhat messy growth habit, but frequent harvesting will keep the plant in shape.

-- Lemon Grass (Cymbopogon citratus)
+Lemongrass (Cymbopogon citratus)

 Lemon Thyme (Thymus x citriodorus)